Morana (goddess): Morana and the copse

-The effigy of Marzanna
+The effigy of Morana

 Details of the ritual vary from region to region.
-Typically the effigy or doll representing Marzanna is made of straw and dressed in traditional local costume, rags, or even bridesmaid's clothes.
-Marzanna may resemble a young woman wearing a garland as well as an old crone.
+Typically the effigy or doll representing Morana is made of straw and dressed in traditional local costume, rags, or even bridesmaid's clothes.
+Morana may resemble a young woman wearing a garland as well as an old crone.
 Village dwellers carry the effigy away from the village, often singing event-related songs.
 Jerzy Pośpiech points out that at first only adults participated in the ritual; only when the custom became a fun game did the young join in.

 Depending on local tradition, the ritual that takes place after the procession reaches its chosen destination can be performed in various ways: sometimes the effigy is first torn into pieces, its clothes ripped off, and then drowned in a lake, river or even a puddle.
 In some variants of the ritual, the effigy is burned; in others, it is first set on fire and then thrown into water.
 A number of superstitions (also locally varied) are connected to the ritual, e.g.: the person who last returns to the village after the ritual is sure to die in the coming year.
-In some locations, a tradition functions in which Marzanna is given a male counterpart – Marzaniok.
+In some locations, a tradition functions in which Morana is given a male counterpart – Marzaniok.

 Walking with the copse

 Walking with the Copse is a ritual in which pine branches, twigs or even entire small trees (pine or spruce) – adorned with ribbons, handmade ornaments, egg shells or flowers – are carried from house to house.
-In some variations of the ritual a doll is tied to the top branch; in others, a local girl accompanies the copse (hence "walking with the Queen").
+In some variations of the ritual, a doll is tied to the top branch; in others, a local girl accompanies the copse (hence "walking with the Queen").
 The copse is usually carried by girls, who walk from house to house, dance, sing and extend best wishes to the hosts.
 Some sources relate that the group also collected donations.
-Today the ritual often takes the form of bringing a decorated copse to the village after the ritual of drowning Marzanna is completed.
+Today the ritual often takes the form of bringing a decorated copse to the village after the ritual of drowning Morana is completed.
 This type of a two-part ritual (destroying the effigy and then returning with the copse) had been observed in the Opole region, the western parts of Kraków Voivodeship, Podhale, Slovakia, Moravia, Bohemia, Lusatia and Southern Germany (Thuringia, Franconia).
-In the 19th century Oskar Kolberg noted that the copse had been carried around as a standalone custom (without the prior destruction of Marzanna) around Kraków and Sandomierz, as well as in the regions of Mazovia (on Easter Tuesday) and Lesser Poland (beginning of May or the Green week).
+In the 19th century Oskar Kolberg noted that the copse had been carried around as a standalone custom (without the prior destruction of Morana) around Kraków and Sandomierz, as well as in the regions of Mazovia (on Easter Tuesday) and Lesser Poland (beginning of May or the Green week).